getappmap/appmap/README.md

 ### classMap

-*Required* list of code objects.
+*Required* forest of code object trees, represented as a list of packages.

+#### Code objects

 There are three types of supported objects: `package`, `class`, and `function`.
 Note that the terms `package` and `class` are used loosely.
-In general, they encopass language-specific concepts such as `directory`, `package`, `class`, `interface`, `module`, etc. Since an AppMap is a high-level representation of code, the detailed differences between these language-specific concepts aren't usually very important.
+In general, they encompass language-specific concepts such as "directory", "package", "class", "interface", "module", etc. Since an AppMap is a high-level representation of code, the detailed differences between these language-specific concepts aren't usually very important.
 Rules of thumb:

 * Use a `package` for each directory which contains code.
 A package may contain classes, but not functions.
 * Use a `class` for each type declaration in a code file.
-A class may contain functions, but not classes or packages.
+A class may contain functions and classes, but not packages.

 #### Common attributes